marcodallavecchia/biologistsadventure/_jaw-drop/jd001-how-much-can-we-know-about-something.md

 ---
 title: "Jaw Drop #1 – How much can we know about something?
 The C. elegans story."
-excerpt: "on _C. elegans_ and knowledge"
+excerpt: "on worms and knowledge"
 category: ENG
 header:
     overlay_color: "#000"